DioxusLabs/docsite/docs-src/0.6/src/guide/tooling.md

 We covered the setup instructions in [Getting Started](), but first you should verify everything is set up properly:

-- [ ] Rust is installed
+- [x] Rust is installed
+- [x] You have a code editor installed
-- [ ] The wasm32-unknown-unknown Rust toolchain is installed
+- [x] The wasm32-unknown-unknown Rust toolchain is installed
-- [ ] You picked an editor to build with
-- [ ] The `dioxus-cli` is installed and up-to-date
+- [x] The `dioxus-cli` is installed and up-to-date
-- [ ] System-specific dependencies are installed
+- [x] System-specific dependencies are installed

 ## Verify your setup

-Before proceeding, make sure you have the `dioxus-cli` installed and it's running a stable release.
+Before proceeding, make sure you have the `dioxus-cli` installed and up-to-date.

-Run this command in your terminal and verify the returned version matches this guide (eg 0.6).
+Verify the returned version matches this guide (eg 0.6) by running:

 ```sh
 dx --version
 ```

+## All the Commands

 You can also run `dx help` which will give you a list of useful commands and some information on how to use `dx`.